 Other airports in Ho Chi Minh City

 Long Thanh International Airport is an airport development project which is planned to alleviate traffic congestion at Ho Chi Minh City Tan Son Nhat Airport.
-In the first phase, the airport is forecast to exceed its capacity of 25 million passengers p/a and 1.2 million tonnes of cargo p/a by 2025.
+In the first phase, a 4000m long runway, taxiways and aprons will be developed to exceed its capacity of 25 million passengers p/a and 1.2 million tonnes of cargo p/a by 2025.
 In the second, Airports Corporation of Vietnam will develop the second runway and expand the passenger terminal to raise capacity to 50 million passengers and 1.5 million tonnes of cargo p/a.
 Then in the final phase, the USD16 billion (total) project is designed to have a capacity for 100 million passengers and five million tonnes of cargo p/a by 2050.
 The proposed airport is to be located 40km northeast of Ho Chi Minh City Tan Son Nhat Airport.

 Aug-2019.
 Vietnam's National Assembly chairwoman Nguyen Thi Kim Ngan said private businesses should be encouraged to invest in airport projects across the country, especially Long Thanh International Airport.